Over the past several decades, yoga has increasingly become one of the most popular fitness trends in the United States.

 - Over 55% of regular yoga practitioners attend 2-3 classes per week.

 - Over 40% of yogis plan to experiment with more wellness activities in 2020.
+We expect this to skyrocket through 2021 as well.

 - 67% want to practice more yoga than they did last year.